If you are fortunate enough to have good vision then spectacles are not something you may give a second thought about.

 According to the Lady’s Magazine of 1802:

 In the last century, to wear spectacles was regarded as an unequivocal mark of wisdom.
 The nose which bore them was always that of an informed person. the eyes to which they transmitted the softened rays of light were supposed to have been dimmed by much reading and the head which they decorated and to which they imparted a certain venerable air must of course have been occupied by profound meditation and study.

-As this blog proved to be popular we have written a follow up to it What a Spectacle (Part 2).
+As this blog proved to be popular there is a follow-up to it – What a Spectacle (Part 2).